 - Sudden flashes of light, especially if the flashes are ongoing

 - A new, large floater or groups of floaters develop

 - Loss of side vision

 What Can I Expect from Treatment for Flashes And Floaters?

-Most people will experience floaters in their vision at some point in their lives.
-Some can be harmless and improve over time while others can be a sign of retinal tear, detachment or other eye conditions.
-You should visit Eye Specialists of Napa Valley as soon as possible if you notice the onset of new floaters, particularly if you experience associated flashes of light.
-Urgent evaluation is needed if you see a shadow in your peripheral vision or notice a gray “curtain” covering part of your vision.
+Most people will experience floaters in vision at some point in their lives.
+Some can be harmless and improve over time, while others can be a sign of retinal tear, detachment, or other eye conditions.
+You should visit Eye Specialists of Napa Valley as soon as possible if you notice the onset of new eye floaters, particularly if you experience associated flashes of light.
+Urgent evaluation and eye floater treatment is needed if you see a shadow in your peripheral vision or notice a gray “curtain” covering part of your vision.
 We can check your eyes and check for retinal damage or other diseases of the eye.
 If a retinal tear is found, urgent in-office laser treatment may be necessary to prevent retinal detachment.
 Depending on the extent of detachment, sometimes retinal surgery is needed.
-If the floaters themselves are not improving over time and impacting your quality of life, we can consider a laser vitreolysis.
+If the floaters themselves are not improving over time and impacting your quality of life, we can consider laser vitreolysis.
 This form of painless laser surgery projects a beam of light into the pupil to break apart the floaters.

 Freedom from Flashes And Floaters

-Floaters can be an annoying condition that interferes with your sight.
+Eye flashes and floaters can be an annoying condition that interferes with your sight.
 Although they generally fade over time, it is important to have them evaluated because they are a leading sign of retinal tear or detachment.
 At Eye Specialists of Napa Valley, we can evaluate your eye(s) and determine if these floaters and flashes need to be addressed.
-For more information or to schedule a consultation with one of our board-certified doctors, contact our Napa, CA ophthalmology office today.
+For more information or to schedule a consultation with one of our board-certified doctors, contact our Napa, CA, ophthalmology office today.